PCI DSS

 The new requirement 6.4.3 requires all JavaScript on the payment page to be recorded in an inventory, be explicitly approved, and have a record kept of why the script is necessary.

-Before working out how you’ll meet this new requirement, it’s important to understand how JavaScript is added to your website now because you may already have some business processes in place.
+Before working out how you’ll meet this new requirement, understand how JavaScript is added to your website now and the business processes currently in place.
 The type of information you’re looking for is:

 3. Determine your new business process